Marcus8009/Leveraging-Statistics-Machine-Learning-to-Accelerate-5G-Adoption/README.md

 ## Conclusion
 This project demonstrates a data-driven strategy to maximize customer adoption and resource optimization, securing a competitive position in the 5G market.
 By leveraging machine learning, we can effectively target potential 5G users, optimize marketing efforts, and enhance network deployment strategies.

+Machine Learning for 5G adoption.pdf shows a pdf version of the final presentation.